 - Nepalese Student

 Nepali students studying in US universities are the fastest growing international student population studying at colleges and universities in the United States.
-According to Institute of International Education’s report, 11,607 Nepalese Students entered the US to study in 2016/17.
+According to the Institute of International Education’s report, 11,607 Nepalese Students entered the US to study in 2016/17.

 How Many Nepalese are in the USA? – Latest Research